 The portfolio should contain work which shows the research, exploration, development and evaluation relevant to the final outcome.

 The portfolio can be up to four sheets of A2.
-Candidates may use both sides of the paper.
-They may work in any size or appropriate media but any work that is fragile, three-dimensional or larger than A2 must be photographed.
-The photographs must be mounted on A2 and clearly labelled.
-This applies to both the portfolio and the final outcome
+Candidates may work in any size or media, but all work must be clearly labelled prior to the work being photographed for submission to Cambridge International.